-As summer nears, we all think of sunny days, warmer temps and more time spent outside.
+As the summer season nears, we all think of sunny days, warmer temps and more time spent outside.
 But these warmer months are also more enticing to many different types of pests, and you’ll likely notice more of them around during the summer.
 Many of these pests can really put a damper on your summer enjoyment.
-If you want to know how to control summer pests and keep the nuisance to a minimum, discover our top tips on handling these most common summer pests below.
+If you want to know how to control summer pests and keep the nuisance to a minimum, discover our top pest control tips on handling these most common summer pests below.

 One of the most common and annoying summer pests, the mosquito likes warmer summer temperatures and tends to gather around areas of standing water, like kiddie pools and puddles.
 Mosquito bites can be painful and itchy on their own, but mosquitoes are capable of transmitting dangerous diseases, too, so you’ll definitely want to keep them under control.